In honor of Thanksgiving, we present you with a list of 10 healthy things to be thankful for…

 They don’t just tell amazing stories and take us to amazing places but they also provide a slew of health benefits.
 Reading helps keep your mind sharp helping prevent mental decline with age and even ward off Alzheimer’s disease.
 Good reasons to crack open a book by the fire!

 Even when times are tough, each new day gives us the opportunity to experience different things and write a new chapter in our life’s story.

 - Expressing Gratitude

 If you’re thankful for someone or something they’ve done for you, tell them.
-Psychology studies show that an “attitude of gratitude” makes us more likely to have a stronger immune system, a healthier diet and get more exercise while helping improve mental alertness and our ability to cope.
+Psychology studies show that an “attitude of gratitude” makes us more likely to have a stronger immune system, a healthier diet, and get more exercise while helping improve mental alertness and our ability to cope.

-Music, quite simply, amazing!
-It helps motivate us during workouts, guide us through a bad breakup or loss, makes us happy when we’re feeling blue, and brings back some of our favorite memories.
+Music, quite simply, is amazing!
+It helps motivate us during workouts, guides us through a bad breakup or loss, makes us happy when we’re feeling blue, and brings back some of our favorite memories.
 Music also helps decrease anxiety, stress, and boost immune function.
 So grab a microphone (or a turkey leg) and sing your heart out!

-- Having an Extra Long Weekend
+- Having an Extra Long Holiday Weekend

-Four day weekends are the best!
+Four-day weekends are the best!
 Two days never seem to be enough to recover from the stress of the week.
 That relaxation is crucial to help fend off burnout and keep our immune systems strong.

 From all of us here at Elite Sports Clubs, have a safe and happy Thanksgiving!